Mercedes A-Class Saloon Review 2025: Price, specs & boot space

 In terms of exterior dimensions, the Mercedes A-Class Saloon is 4,519mm long, 1,796mm wide and 1,446mm tall.
 That makes it 130mm longer than the A-Class hatchback, but 140mm shorter than the CLA.

-Handling and ride quality: What is the Mercedes A-Class Saloon like to drive?
+Handling and ride quality: What is the Mercedes-Benz A-Class Saloon like to drive?

 "In keeping with its slightly differing brief over its hatchback relation, the Mercedes A-Class Saloon rides on slightly softer, more cosseting suspension."

-All come, with the exception of the AMG A35 4Matic and A250e plug-in hybrid, with ‘lowered comfort suspension’, with the AMG A35 getting AMG specific suspension in standard and Premium forms and an adaptive damped, AMG set-up with 15mm lower springs for the A 35 4Matic Premium Plus model.
+All come, except the AMG A35 4Matic and A250e plug-in hybrid, with ‘lowered comfort suspension’, with the AMG A35 getting AMG-specific suspension in standard and Premium forms and an adaptive, damped, AMG set-up with 15mm lower springs for the A35 4Matic Premium Plus model.
 The AMG obviously sacrifices some comfort for its taut body control, but that’s unlikely to be a surprise for buyers of the sporting range-topper and actually a virtue.

 Overall, all A-Class Saloons handle with the sort of predictable sure-footedness you’d expect in this class, without ever being particularly engaging, with Mercedes' own conceptually near identical CLA likely to appeal more to those wanting a bit of fun behind the wheel.